Bowe, Mantia win 1,500 titles to qualify for 3rd Olympics

 “Yesterday was a little stressful and emotional, and I let that carry into today,” Goetz said.
 “No excuse.
 I’m disappointed to not finish top-two.”

 Mia Manganello Kilburg finished second in the 1,500 in 1:54.85 and will be making her second Olympic appearance next month.
-She earlier won the 3,000, but the U.S. doesn’t yet have a guaranteed spot in that event.
+She also won the 3,000, but the U.S. doesn’t yet have a guaranteed spot in that event.

 Jackson returned a day after her slip and was sixth in the 1,500 in 2:02.45.
 Her specialty is the 500, where in November she became the first Black woman to win a World Cup event.
-She dominated the event during the World Cup circuit.
+She dominated the event during the World Cup circuit, winning four of eight races, with a second and a third.

-Now, she would need either Bowe or Goetz to decline their spot in the 500 to make her second Olympics.
+Now, she would need either the 35-year-old Bowe or 27-year-old Goetz to decline their spot in the 500 to make her second Olympics.

 “My heart is breaking for her,” Bowe said.
 “Hopefully, internally, we can figure out how to get her to the Olympics.”

+Neither Bowe nor Goetz answered directly when asked if they would give up their spot for Jackson.

+“The three of us are going to have to sit down and talk about and see what the best plan is going forward,” Goetz said.

-Jackson hasn’t been made available to speak remotely with media, which was banned from the trials.
+Jackson hasn’t been made available to speak remotely with media, which was banned from the trials because of COVID-19.

 The five-day trials end Sunday with the men’s and women’s mass start.
 Skaters for the team pursuit events in Beijing will be decided by the U.S. coaches.